FlyingWorkshop/market-design/book/matching-with-contracts.md

 Example: the matching may have $m$ and $w$ going to the concert $t$ at Bing tonight, which he prefers, rather than to the basketball game $t'$ at Maples, which she prefers, when both $t$ and $t'$ were acceptable to both.

 Review of the results:

 * Outcome is stable
 * Man-best stable matching
 * Woman-worst stable matching
 * Truthful for men (not for women)

-### Deferred Acceptance as an Auction?!
+### Deferred Acceptance as an Auction?

 Suppose the two sides are buyers and sellers.

 * Each seller has one unit of its product and cares only about price and breaks ties in favor of the lowest numbered buyer.
 * Each buyer cares about the item and the price, breaking ties in favor of the lowest numbered seller.
 With just one seller/one item,
 * the buyer offering deferred acceptance algorithm is an ascending (”English”) auction.
 * the seller offering deferred acceptance algorithm is a descending (”Dutch”) auction With multiple sellers, the auction is a less familiar one: a multi-product ascending (or descending) auction.